codeXsahil/linkedin_autoconnection_autounfollow/README.md

 - **Unfollow Automation**: Automatically unfollows users you follow on LinkedIn.
 - **Connect Automation**: Automatically sends connection requests to people on LinkedIn.
 - **Start/Stop Control**: Start and stop the automation with one click.
-The page refreshes when the process is stopped.
+The page refreshes when the process is stopped..

 ---